Kejuu/FileTransformationTest/README.md

 System.IO for reading and writing files

 Also this project also do Layered Architecture, trying to follow SOLID and Clean Code principles as faithful as possible for a Console Application, in an attempt to resemble a real project.
-We know!
+I know!
 We lack Dependency Injection.

 The final output is stored in your Documents folder (for Windows)